binmek94th/airbnb-clone-project/README.md

 Securely handles transactions between guests and hosts.
 Tracks payment status and ensures all bookings are paid for before confirmation.
 ## Review & Rating System
 Allows guests to leave reviews and star ratings after their stay.
 Helps build trust in listings and hosts, and enables a feedback loop for service improvement.

+# API Security
+Security is a critical aspect of this platform, especially when dealing with sensitive user data and financial transactions.
+The following measures will be implemented to ensure robust API protection and secure interactions.

+## Authentication
+All users must authenticate using secure methods (e.g., JWT or OAuth).
+This ensures that only verified users can access protected resources, reducing the risk of unauthorized access and identity spoofing.
+## Authorization
+Role-based access control (RBAC) ensures users can only perform actions permitted by their role (e.g., hosts can manage properties, but guests cannot).
+This helps maintain system integrity and prevents privilege escalation.
+## Rate Limiting
+Rate limiting is enforced to prevent abuse of the API through brute-force attacks or excessive requests.
+It protects server resources and ensures fair use among all users.
+## Data Encryption
+Sensitive data (like passwords and payment details) is encrypted both in transit (via HTTPS) and at rest.
+This protects against data breaches and man-in-the-middle attacks.
+## Input Validation & Sanitization
+All incoming data is validated and sanitized to prevent injection attacks (e.g., SQL injection, XSS).
+This is crucial to ensure the integrity and security of the application.